johnsogg/cs2270/homeworks/hw-10-fsm/README.md

 Notice that we can have transitions that start and end on the same node.
 This can be useful due to transition actions.

-Some FSMs (called _Deterministic Finite Automata_) have special states that are declared 'accepting' states.
+Some FSMs (called _Deterministic Finite Automata_, or _DFA_) have
+special states that are declared 'accepting' states.
 When these states are active, we know that the sequence of input that brought us there is in some way correct.
 These are most commonly used in parsing regular languages.

 Error Transitions
 ------